 (Channeling His Anger)

 Katashi did not wish to spend his life in a hypocritical society, but he was forced to admit that he would need lodging and employment if he was to survive.
-He initially found work at a restaurant as a waiter, but he was quickly fired for his insubordinate attitude and an incident in which he beat an unruly customer with a sake bottle (that the customer had been assaulting a waitress made no difference).
+He initially found work at a restaurant as a waiter.
+He was almost immediately fired for his insubordinate attitude and an incident in which he beat an unruly customer with a sake bottle (that the customer had been assaulting a waitress made no difference).
 Unable to find anymore work, he retreated to the forest, unable to take society anymore.
 He would have starved to death had he not encountered a man named Katsumi.

 Actually, it was more the other way around.
 Katashi had passed out from lack of food and water, and when he awoke, he was in bed in Katsumi's home, the location being deep in the woods.
 The man had taken pity on him and over a few days gave him food and water allowing him to recover.
 Once Katashi regained his strength, he asked why Katsumi had saved him.
 When Katsumi answered, 'Isn't that what people are supposed to do?'
 Katashi decided to test him.
 He tried to strike him and immediately found himself lying on the ground.
 Curious about how this man's mind worked, Katashi did something that he rarely, if ever did: he got down on his knees and begged to learn Katsumi's fighting style.
 Katsumi, intrigued that Katashi recognized that he used Jujutsu, accepted him as an apprentice.